Classic-Fortress/server-qwprogs/README.md

 New features
 ------

+* Server option for duelmode to allow spawn protection `localinfo duel_spawn_guard 1`/`localinfo dsg 1` - it will not allow any fighting until both players have left the spawn.
 * `localinfo allowpracspawns 1` option for players to set a personal spawnpoint for practice.
 Players can then use commands `placepracspawn` and `removepracspawn`.
 Suicide  time  penalties are removed while allowpracspawns is enabled.
 * Added ``localinfo nomapcycle 1`` to stop all the confusion.
 * Option to configure hwguy armor `localinfo max_armor_hwguy 250`.